Tampines Meridian Junior College: History

 In 2017, Singapore's Ministry of Education (MOE) announced a merging exercise of various schools in view of the declining birth rate in Singapore.
 Enrolments were predicted to fall to as low as 200 to 300 students at some junior colleges within a few years.
 Also included in this exercise were seven pairs of primary schools and three pairs of secondary schools.
 Tampines Junior College (founded 1986) and Meridian Junior College (founded 2003) were among the eight junior colleges selected for the merging exercise.

 The new names of the four new junior colleges were formally made known in January 2018.
 They adopted a combination of the full names of both colleges, with the name of the older college coming first.
 The college thus received the name Tampines Meridian Junior College (TMJC), with its campus taking over the facilities at the Meridian Junior College campus.

 TMJC started work on the merger in 2018, and formally started operations on 7 January 2019, with the lowering of the flags of its predecessors and the raising of the TMJC flag.
 Bonding activities for students and teachers were conducted the same day.

 The college anthem, which was composed by Tampines Junior College alumni Joel Nah, was composed over the course of 2019 and presented to the students and staff on two occasions towards the end of the academic year.

-Since January 2021, TMJC held its first virtual open house in place of a regular one due to the COVID-19 pandemic.
+In January 2021, TMJC held its first virtual open house in place of a regular one due to the COVID-19 pandemic.